Tuition fee information

 |Study intensity||Living at parental home||Living elsewhere|

-*distance learning courses are not eligible for the maintenance loan, therefore BA (Hons) Childhood Education Studies is not able to apply for this.
+*distance learning courses are not eligible for the maintenance loan, therefore BA (Hons) Childhood Education Studies is not an eligible course.

 What will I be charged if I decide to withdraw during the academic year?

 Please consider carefully whether to enrol on your course.
-If you enrol and subsequently withdraw you will be charged fees irrespective of how early in the academic year you withdraw.
+We offer a 2-week cooling off period to brand new students.
+However, if you enrol and subsequently withdraw after this period, you will be charged fees irrespective of how early in the academic year you withdraw.
 Fees will be calculated as follows:

 Part-time and online courses